Stanley Daniels (American football): Green Bay Packers

-Signed to the Practice Squad on September 28, 2009 and competed on the team until October 27, 2009 where he was released.
+Signed with the Practice Squad on September 28, 2009, and competed on the team until October 27, 2009, when he was released.
 He later signed again to the Practice Squad on November 11 where competed for the remainder of the season.

 Signed with the Packers to a future contract on January 11, 2010.
 He competed through the offseason activities before being released on May 12, 2010.

 Denver Broncos

 Claimed off of waivers on May 14 by the Broncos.
-Completed the remainder of the offseason, training camp, and pre season making the active roster.
+Completed the remainder of the offseason, training camp, and pre-season making the active roster.
 Saw action and started the first four games at Left Guard.
 Was declared Inactive for five weeks (games 5, 10, 11, 12, 13).
 Saw action on Special Teams only in weeks 6, 7, and 8.
 Was waived on December 12.
 Signed to the practice squad on December 14 where he competed until December 22.
-He was signed on the 22nd to active roster.
+He was signed on the 22nd to the active roster.